-- Compliance with all the eligibility requirements of the Graduate School as set forth in the Graduate Bulletin. - Acceptance to graduate study by the Department of Agriculture & Environmental Sciences and the Graduate School. - Candidates for the M.S. degree must have a baccalaureate degree from an accredited college with an undergraduate minimum grade point average of 2.75 on 4.00 scale. - Minimum verbal plus quantitative GRE score of 282.
+- Compliance with all the eligibility requirements of the Graduate School as set forth in the Graduate Bulletin. - Acceptance to graduate study by the Department of Agriculture & Environmental Sciences and the Graduate School. - Candidates for the M.S. degree must have a baccalaureate degree in agriculture or a related science from an accredited college with an undergraduate minimum grade point average of 3.00 on 4.00 scale. - Minimum verbal plus quantitative GRE score of 282.
 Students not meeting this score must maintain a 3.00 average for the first nine (9) hours of graduate credit before admission to candidacy.